Which Pipes Are Best for Your Home?

 PEX (Polyethylene Cross-Linked Pipe)

-PEX piping is deemed to be one of the most innovative materials in the plumbing industry.
-Why?
-Well, contrary to other plastic pipings, PEX is resistant to hot and cold temperatures.
-This means, it can be used for both hot and cold water lines in households, and it can even be utilized in heating systems.
-What’s more, it’s a flexible material that can be snaked through any part of your home.
+PEX is innovative in the plumbing industry, resistant to both hot and cold temperatures.
+It can be used for hot and cold water lines and even heating systems.
+PEX is flexible and can be snaked through any part of your home.

 Stainless Steel Pipes